Haydeux/EXFLAME/FLAME/README.md

 # FLAME ROS Package
 This is the important section.
 It currently has not been ported to the EXFLAME directory.

+This part is the fruit tracking and motion prediction stuff.